sinanjasar/slsync/README.md

 ## Configuration

-Edit the script to specify your download folders and destination folder if needed.
+Edit the script to specify your download folders